-Even though they only have a single coat, Great Danes are considered light to average in the shedding department.
+Even though they only have a single coat, they are still considered light to moderate shedders overall.

 While Great Danes can shed their coat all year, they are more likely to shed in spring and summer with the onset of warm weather.

 Great Dane coats might not seem very exciting compared to the looks of some other breeds since their coats are so sleek and short, but when it comes to coat color, they have many more color varieties accepted by international show standards than most other dog breeds.